 If you have any concerns regarding our use of your information please notify our Data Protection Officer as soon as possible using the contact information set-out in the ‘Introduction’ section of this privacy notice.
 If we cannot resolve a complaint to your satisfaction you can contact the ICO at www.ico.org.uk or by telephoning 0303 123 113 if the complaint relates to the way your personal information has been handled.

-Shawbrook Bank Limited is registered in England.
+Shawbrook Bank Limited is registered in England and Wales.
 Registered company number: 00388466.
 Registered office: Lutea House, Warley Hill Business Park, The Drive, Great Warley, Brentwood, Essex, CM13 3BE.

 The companies in the Shawbrook Group are Shawbrook Bank Limited, Shawbrook International Limited, Shawbrook Buildings and Protection Limited, Shawbrook Group PLC and its related parent company entities and funds.